dagda1/blog/source/_posts/2012-08-20-routing_update.markdown

 {%endcodeblock%}
 The above line accesses the homeController via the router, and then call **connectOutlet** which will connect an outlet named **bottombar** with a controller/view pair named BottombarView and BottombarController.
 And so we could go on into finer more maintainable detail

-And this is what the page looks like in the browser and what section belongs to which outlet.
+And this is what the page looks like in the browser and which section belongs to which outlet.
 {%img /images/ember/home.png%}
 I hope you can see that this is a very elegant solution to weaving a rich and maintainable UI from your handlebars templates.